The principle of least action in the space of K\"ahler potentials: Introduction

 \begin{thm} [=Theorem 9.1] If $u,v:[a,b]\to B(X)\cap\psho$ are weak geodesics, then the function $\cL_T(u,v):[a,b]\to\bR$ is convex. \end{thm}

+We also prove a converse of sorts to Theorem 1.1: under certain conditions, {\sl only} weak geodesics minimize action, see Theorem 11.1.
+When $L$ defines Mabuchi's metric, Darvas already proved this, even for paths more general than what our theorem covers \cite[Theorem 1]{D3}.

 The tools of this paper are Chen's work on $\var$--geodesics, rudiments of Guedj--Zeriahi's pluripotential theory, and our results on invariant convex functions on $C^\infty(X)$ \cite{C, GZ1, GZ2, L4}.
-Even if the details are different, overall we will be able to follow the strategy of Calabi, Chen, and Darvas \cite{C, CC, D2, D3} here, and also in a sequel devoted to least action in spaces of $\omega$--plurisubharmonic functions larger than $B(X)\cap\psho$.
+In the proof of Theorem 1.1, even if the details are different, overall we will be able to follow the strategy of Calabi, Chen, and Darvas \cite{C, CC, D2, D3}.
 Once basic properties of our Lagrangians are established, the greater generality occasionally results in less computation in the proofs for the following reason.
 Say, for a holonomy invariant Finsler metric $p:T\cH\to [0,\infty)$, there is a family $\cF\subset T\cH\approx \cH\times C^\infty(X)$ such that

-and the integrals in (1.3), linear in $\xi$, can be easier to manipulate than the nonlinear integrals in (1.2).
+(see Theorem 2.4), and the integrals in (1.3), linear in $\xi$, can be easier to manipulate than the nonlinear integrals in (1.2).

 It appears that the greatest generality in which action can be defined by an integral is the space of bounded $\omega$--plurisubharmonic functions.
 Nonetheless, action can be defined for any path in $\psho$ as a limit of integrals.
 Whether this action is finite or $\pm\infty$ of course depends on the path and on the Lagrangian.
 We plan to address this and related questions in a sequel to this paper.